nlesc-npu/actions_runner/README.md

 An example systemd service file is provided, edit this file as needed and copy it to `/etc/systemd/system/`.
 Reload with `systemctl daemon-reload`, enable the service with `systemctl enable actions_runner.service` and start it with `systemctl start actions_runner.service`.

+To build the docker container, edit the example Dockerfile in the `docker` folder as needed, then run e.g.
+`docker build -t rocm-xrt-gh:latest .`
+The `start.sh` script is the entrypoint of the container, this script configures and starts the Github Actions runner.